molily/molily.de/_posts/2017-12-21-robust-javascript.md

 }
 ```

 When detecting features, testing for a specific value is rare.
-Most feature detection looks for the existence objects and functions.
+Most feature detection looks for the existence of specific objects and functions.
 There is no specific value to compare them to.

 In normal application logic though, testing for specific values is common.
 Such value checks make use of JavaScript’s comparison operators: `<`, `>`, `<=`, `>=`, `==`, `!=`, `===` and `!==`.